(Mr. Leousis, greets some students in the hallway on his way to class, an excited student who notices him, approaches.)

 I remember turning around and seeing this majestic young horse, (Mr. Leousis continues.)... proudly, with his head held high.
 It was pulling this carriage as if a feather, carrying on it this elderly man, its driver, who smiled at me.
 I moved to the side for them to pass.
 Only meters away, the horse stopped suddenly, and the driver kept on insisting by whipping the horse's hold-back leather straps and calling out, "Away, away mon esprit, aller de l'avant!"

 As I moved up to them, I could see the animal was holding still and refusing to move up, challenging his rider by calling out, "Hmmmm,Hmmm", (Mr. Leousis, now imitating the horse's calls.)
 When I walked up to the horse's face, what I saw, stopped me in my tracks!
 A huge butterfly had landed in front of the horse's nose.
 It just sat there; a sign from Lucy, I surmised?
-I moved closer; I whispered at the butterfly.
+I moved closer; I whispered at the butterfly, "Lucy is that you; you are fightenning this animal."
+At which point the butterfly flew up in an almost vertical ascent.
 The horse seemed to relax at the tone of my voice, so I was encouraged to stroke his head.
 He turned to me and pushed me gently as if to thank me.
 I moved back a few steps, and off they went.

 I had not ridden on a horse buggy since my home in Tripolis, Ellas and sure felt the thrill of home when I sat in the cab.
 "Oh, vous êtes Anglais,” the old man remarked.
 In my poor French, I said, "Oui, je suis anglais, grec!": The old man responded, "Ti kanis" (How are you, in Greek), as he turned around to connect with my gaze.
 I responded, "Kala, efharisto."
 (Good, thank you.) and we both smiled at each other.